Learning Through Discovery - Gateways School

 Why the Gatehouse?

-With unlimited use of the whole school facilities and mature staff who understand and appreciate the needs of two year olds through their own time and experience as parents, the children simply could not be better provided for or looked after.
+With use of the whole school facilities and mature staff who understand and appreciate the needs of two year olds through their own time and experience as parents, the children simply could not be better provided for or looked after.
+Our outstanding Early Years provision also won the 'Best Early Years in School' category at the 2024 Nursery World Awards.

 How to apply